enkidevs/curriculum/data-analysis/data-tools/bi-tools-looker/alerts-and-sharing.md

 [1:Webhooks]

-A webhook, often called a reversed API, just sends the data when it’s available.
+A webhook, often called a reversed API, just sends the data when it's available.

 To use a webhook, you register a URL with the company providing the service.
 That URL is a place within your application that will accept the data and do something with it.

-In some cases, you can tell the provider the situations when you’d like to receive data.
-Whenever there’s something new, the webhook will send it to your URL.
+In some cases, you can tell the provider the situations when you'd like to receive data.
+Whenever there's something new, the webhook will send it to your URL.